hujhax/austin-improv-wiki/Troupes/Late Night Lunch Show.md

 **Late Night Lunch Show** was a one-off Cagematch team turned YouTube webseries.

 ## Summary
-They described themselves thus:<blockquote>You have been invited to join [[Performers/Aden Kirschner|Aden Kirschner]], Eric A. Garcia, and Will Oakley for lunch.</blockquote>
+They described themselves thus:
+> You have been invited to join [[Performers/Aden Kirschner|Aden Kirschner]], Eric A. Garcia, and Will Oakley for lunch.

 ## History
 The troupe played a Cagematch on 1/10/08 -- they played a total of two matches in "Nightmare Forest" before getting knocked out in the semifinals.